 Study Finds Climate Change Could Be Leading To Better Wine

-Long before there were meteorologists with computer models to track changes in climate, there were winemakers.
-They kept records of harvest dates.
-A new paper published in the journal "Nature Climate Change" shows how these records give insight into what's happening now as the globe heats up.
+Nowadays, meteorologists with computers track changes in climate.
+Winemakers got there first.
+Centuries ago, monks tending vineyards filled books with details of harvest dates, and a recent paper in the journal Nature Climate Change says those records can tell us something about global warming.
 NPR's Allison Aubrey reports.

-ALLISON AUBREY, BYLINE: Wine grapes are pretty sensitive to temperature and drought, and during hot years, winemakers tend to harvest their grapes earlier.
+ALLISON AUBREY, BYLINE: Wine grapes are pretty sensitive to temperature and droughts.
+And during hot years, winemakers tend to harvest their grapes earlier.
 Elizabeth Wolkovich, who runs an ecology lab at Harvard University's Arnold Arboretum, thought early records of harvests could be useful.

 ELIZABETH WOLKOVICH: I think grapes are a great window into changes in climate.
-My colleague Benjamin Cook of NASA and I were interested in using long-term harvest dates of wine grapes to see how climate had changed and even to try to reconstruct climate.
+So my colleague, Benjamin Cook of NASA, and I were interested in using long-term harvest dates of wine grapes to see how climate had changed and even to try to reconstruct climate.

 AUBREY: Wolkovich says the further you go back in time, the less information we have about climate.

-WOLKOVICH: We often don't have the really long-term records that we want to be able to say, were things happening in the 17 and 1800s the same as what's been happening in the 1900s and onward?
+WOLKOVICH: We often don't have the really long-term records that we want to be able to say were things happening in the 1700s and 1800s the same as what's been happening in the 1900s and onward?

-AUBREY: But with grapes and France, Wolkovich's colleagues found records going back to the 1300s.
+AUBREY: But with grapes in France, Wolkovitch's colleagues found records going back to the 1300s.
 Monasteries weren't just for prayer and contemplation.
 Monks tended large vineyards and kept meticulous records.
 Wolkovich's colleague, Inaki Garcia de Cortazar Atauri, tracked down these records.

 AUBREY: Now, if you're a wine lover, this is not necessarily a bad thing, at least in the short term.